momagu/digitalpsychologylab.github.io/index.md

 **Focus of study**: User Experiences of and Preferences for Self-Guided Digital Interventions for the Treatment of Mild to Moderate Eating Disorders

-**Target Group**: Adults (18-67 years) with mild-moderate ED symptoms, predominantly female and Caucasian, mostly self-reporting symptoms.
+**Target Group**: Adults (18-67 years) with mild-moderate
+<a class="gls" href="#eds">ED</a> symptoms, predominantly female and Caucasian,
+mostly self-reporting symptoms.

 **Average Effect Size**: Most users reported positive experiences with digital interventions, finding them convenient, flexible, and helpful for increasing self-reflection and mindfulness.
-Digital interventions were effective in reducing ED thoughts and behaviors.
+Digital interventions were effective in reducing <a class="gls" href="#eds">ED</a> thoughts and behaviors.
 However, users generally perceived them as insufficient as standalone treatments, viewing them either as an early intervention before traditional therapy or as a "last resort" after unsuccessful treatment attempts.

-**Additional Findings**: Users strongly emphasized the need for personalization and customization of digital interventions to accommodate diverse ED symptoms, triggers, and knowledge levels, with preferences for varied content formats, support options (both professional and peer), and intuitive interfaces that minimize technical difficulties.
+**Additional Findings**: Users strongly emphasized the need for personalization and customization of digital interventions to accommodate diverse
+<a class="gls" href="#eds">ED</a> symptoms, triggers, and knowledge levels, with
+preferences for varied content formats, support options (both professional and peer), and intuitive interfaces that minimize technical difficulties.

 </div>

 ## Introduction

-Eating disorders (EDs) represent a significant global health challenge, with lifetime prevalence rates of 8.4% for women and 2.2% for men.
-Healthcare systems worldwide struggle to meet treatment demands, particularly following the COVID-19 pandemic which saw increased ED symptoms and referrals.
-Long waitlists have forced specialist services to prioritize severe cases, leaving individuals with mild to moderate EDs with limited options.
+Eating disorders represent a significant global health challenge, with lifetime prevalence rates of 8.4% for women and 2.2% for men.
+Healthcare systems worldwide struggle to meet treatment demands, particularly following the COVID-19 pandemic which saw increased <a class="gls" href="#eds">ED</a> symptoms and referrals.
+Long waitlists have forced specialist services to prioritize severe cases, leaving individuals with mild to moderate
+<a class="gls" href="#eds">ED</a>s with limited options.

 Digital interventions delivered through smartphone applications or websites offer a promising solution.
-These interventions typically provide cognitive behavioral therapy (CBT)-based approaches including psychoeducation, cognitive restructuring, and self-monitoring components.
+These interventions typically provide cognitive behavioral therapy (<a href="#cbt">CBT</a>)-based approaches including psychoeducation, cognitive restructuring, and self-monitoring components.
 They address both structural barriers (providing immediate, low-cost access) and non-structural barriers such as stigma by offering discrete treatment approaches.

-Despite demonstrated effectiveness in reducing ED behaviors and attitudes with medium effect sizes, digital interventions face significant challenges with engagement.
+Despite demonstrated effectiveness in reducing <a class="gls" href="#eds">ED</a>
+behaviors and attitudes with medium effect sizes, digital interventions face significant challenges with engagement.
 Dropout rates range from 5.3% to 76.8% (averaging 26.3%), considerably higher than for face-to-face treatments, suggesting issues with adherence that may limit their effectiveness.

 The meta-analysis by Cheung et al. (2025) addresses these concerns by systematically reviewing qualitative studies on user experiences and